4. Make sure you meet the work test if you’re over 651

 7. Review your current pension arrangements

 If you start an account-based pension, you need to take out at least the minimum pension amount during the financial year.
-If you don’t, the earnings you make on all the assets supporting your pension may be taxed at 15%, rather than being completely exempt.
-Additionally, the account-based pension will be taken to have ceased at the start of the income year for income tax purposes, and any income received during the year will be subject to assessability at marginal tax rates.
+If you don’t, the earnings you make on all the assets supporting your pension may be taxed at up to 15%, rather than being completely exempt.
+Additionally, the account-based pension will be taken to have ceased at the start of the income year for income tax purposes, and any income received during the year will be subject to assessability at your marginal tax rates.

-The minimum payment is a percentage of your pension account balance as at 1 July each financial year, and is fixed for the year.
+The minimum pension amount is a percentage of your pension account balance as at 1 July each financial year, and is fixed for the year.
 If you start a pension during the year, it’s a percentage of the account balance as of the start date, and pro rata based on the number of days left in the financial year.
 If your pension account started on or after 1 June, the minimum pension amount is set at 0.